Outsiders Fuel Phoenix Frenzy

 Early Signs of a Cooling Market in Phoenix

-And though Phoenix is likely to remain one of the hottest markets in the country, there were signs of cooling in May, according to the market report from Metro Realty.
-Those include:
+And though Phoenix is likely to remain one of the most competitive markets in the country, there are signs that it will become a little less stressful for buyers in the next few months:

-Still, it will likely be several years for some normalcy to return to the Phoenix market since experts estimate the area needs about seven times its current supply to reach some equilibrium.
+Still, it will likely be several years for some normalcy to return to the Phoenix market since experts estimate the area needs about six times its current supply to reach equilibrium.

 Tips and Tricks to Get Your Renters to Renew Their Lease